buddycloud/buddycloud.com/slate/source/includes/_channels.md

 ???
 ```

-It's recommended to create new nodes for new application types.
-You can then use this node for sharing information between devices or as a simple data store for your application.
+It's recommended to create new nodes for new applications. `X-application-<your-application-name>` will avoid bumping into other developers application data.

-For example perhaps your chess app created a `x-chess-activity-stream` node.
+For example perhaps your chess app created a `x-application-ChessApp` node.
 You could then share this node with competing players and keep state between two games.

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/????`